onedebos/weather-app-devweather/README.md

-# Rainey Weather App
+# DevWeatherWatch Weather App

-The Rainey Weather App allows developers see what the Weather is like outside without leaving their homes.
+The DevWeatherWatch Weather App allows developers see what the Weather is like outside without leaving their homes.
 The app is built using:

 - Next JS
 - Chakra UI

 ## Preview

-Preview the example live on [StackBlitz](http://stackblitz.com/):
+Preview the example live [here](http://stackblitz.com/):

 ## To run the App locally